osrf-migration/srcsim-wiki/Home.md

-# Gazebo environment for the Space Robotics Challenge (SRCSIM)
+# Gazebo environment for the Space Robotics Challenge (SRCSim)

-SRCSIM is the software used by teams participating in the Space Robotics Challenge competition hosted by the Space Technology Mission Directorate (STMD) and NASA.
+SRCSim is the software used by teams participating in the Space Robotics Challenge competition hosted by the Space Technology Mission Directorate (STMD) and NASA.